DF-11: History

 The DF-11 is a road-mobile short-range ballistic missile (SRBM) which began development in 1984 as the M-11, of which was led by the China Sanjiang Space Group (previously known as Base 066).
 It entered service with the PLA Second Artillery Corps in 1992.
+It is also been reported by US intelligence services that the missile was exported to Pakistan.

 Description

 The DF-11 has range of 300 km with an 800 kg payload.
 An improved DF-11A version has increased range of >825 km.
-The range of the M-11 does not violate the limits set by the Missile Technology Control Regime (MTCR).
 Unlike previous Chinese ballistic missiles, the DF-11 use solid fuel, which greatly reduces launch preparation time (15-30 min).
 Liquid-fueled missiles such as the DF-5 require up to 2 hours of pre-launch preparation.
 The upgraded DF-11B has been revealed as well.
 Estimates on the number of DF-11s in service vary between 500 and 600.
 The launch vehicle is made by Wanshan Special Vehicle.
 A bunker-buster variant with improved accuracy called the "DF-11AZT" has also been revealed.